Le lien vers cette page a été envoyé avec succès aux destinataires.

 Verified 01 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-The landlord must provide the tenant with decent accommodation.
-Decent housing meets 5 criteria: minimum surface area, no risk to the safety and health of the tenant, no pests and pests, minimum energy performance, the availability of certain equipment.
+The landlord must provide the tenant with decent housing.
+Decent housing meets 5 criteria: a minimum surface area, no risk to the safety and health of the tenant, no pests and parasites, minimum energy performance, availability of certain equipment.
 If the accommodation is not decent, the tenant has recourse.

 What applies to you ?